 If you personally or your community has suffered rudeness, trolling, and disrespect, this presentation is designed to help.

-Jono Bacon is a leading community manager, speaker, author, and podcaster.
-He is the founder of Jono Bacon Consulting which provides community strategy/execution, developer workflow, and other services.
-He also previously served as director of community at GitHub, Canonical, XPRIZE, OpenAdvantage, and consulted and advised a range of organizations including Huawei, GitLab, Sony Mobile, Deutsche Bank, HackerOne, and others.
-He is the author of the critically-acclaimed The Art of Community, is a columnist for Forbes and opensource.com, founder of the Community Leadership Summit, and co-founder of the Bad Voltage and LugRadio podcasts.
+Jono Bacon is a leading community manager, speaker, author, and podcaster and the founder of Jono Bacon Consulting, which provides community strategy/execution, developer workflow, and other services.
+Previously, Jono served as director of community at GitHub, Canonical, XPRIZE, and OpenAdvantage and consulted and advised a range of organizations including Huawei, GitLab, Sony Mobile, Deutsche Bank, and HackerOne.
+He is the author of the critically-acclaimed The Art of Community, a columnist for Forbes and Opensource.com, founder of the Community Leadership Summit, and cofounder of the Bad Voltage and LugRadio podcasts.

 For exhibition and sponsorship opportunities, contact Sharon Cordesse at email@example.com